 Tricked into releasing the evil spirit Ruin while attempting to close the Well of Ascension, new emperor Elend Venture and his wife, the assassin Vin, are now hard-pressed to save the world.

 BUT I still love this trilogy and the whole world Brandon Sanderson created!
 You can seriously feel the huge amount of thought & planning that went into this series.
-All of the obstacles and the way that everything unfolds in this book is so clever.
-My favorite part is definitely all of the political theory and religion discussions that are woven throughout!
-Sazed’s whole journey to find faith was a little drawn out for me, but he had some pretty powerful insights.
+All of the obstacles and the way that everything unfolds in this book were so clever.
+My favorite part was definitely all of the political theory and religion discussions that were woven throughout!
+Sazed’s whole journey to find faith was a little drawn out for me, but still had some pretty neat insights.

-The story’s still told through split POVs and gives a lot more page time to Marsh, TenSoon, Spook, and Sazed.
+This book gave a lot more page time to Marsh, TenSoon, Spook, and Sazed.
 I loved Vin and Elend’s story in the first half, but felt like the story started to kind of pull away from them toward the ending.
-So that made certain events have a little less of an emotional impact on me.
-But I still adore them and really liked Elend’s struggles in this book:
+So that made *certain events* have a little less of an emotional impact on me.
+But I still adored them and really liked Elend’s struggles in this book:

 “The longer I’ve held this throne, Vin, the more I come to realize that some of the things the Lord Ruler did weren’t evil, but simply effective.
 Right or wrong, he maintained order in his kingdom… I’m just coming to understand him – and that understanding worries me.”